Recycle These Please

 - Make sure to turn your lights off when you are leaving your room for longer than five minutes.

-- Use compact fluorescent light bulbs (CFLs) to replace any incandescent light bulbs that you have in your personal desk or table lamps.
+- Use LED bulbs in your personal desk or table lamps

 - Unplug cell phone and other chargers if you are not using them to charge your cell phone or iPad.

 - Purchase appliances such as TVs, computers or refrigerators that have been rated with the Energy Star label.

 - Use "green" cleaning products in your room and living space.